The UK benefits system is complex

 - Claiming ESA and appealing ESA decisions

-These are all available free of charge to NASS members by contacting Matthew Briggs.
+These are all available free of charge to NASS members by contacting Sally Dickinson.
 Please specify which of the guides you would like to receive.
 We do also write supporting letters for NASS members.

 If do you feel you need more advice we recommend that you contact a Welfare Rights organisation which offer a free service.
 They will often provide you with assistance in filling out long forms correctly and will make sure you know what benefits are available to you.